FlavScents AInsights Entry: Tricyclodecenyl Propionate (CAS: 17511-60-3)

 - Molecular Weight: 206.28 g/mol

-- Functional Groups and Structure–Odor Relevance: Tricyclodecenyl propionate is characterized by its tricyclic structure, which contributes to its unique odor profile.
-The ester functional group is crucial for its olfactory properties, often associated with fruity and floral notes.
+- Functional Groups and Structure–Odor Relevance: Tricyclodecenyl propionate is characterized by its bicyclic structure, which contributes to its unique odor profile.
+The ester functional group is crucial for its olfactory properties, often imparting fruity and floral notes.

 Citation hooks: FlavScents; PubChem; FEMA